typhonjs-fvtt/typhonjs-quest-log/README.md

 #### How to translate

-The League maintains the English translation of this module, so you check on that one to see how a translation file should look.
+The English translation of this module is maintained, so you check on that one to see how a translation file should look.
 It can be either expanded (nested) JSON like English, or flat JSON like Polish.

 Order of Localization Strings inside a `.json` file is indifferent.